Lemniscate-SHA-256/TidalNoir/README.md

 # TidalNoir

-TidalCycles code that evokes a "jazz noir emotional"
+To create a TidalCycles code that evokes a "jazz noir emotional" feeling, we will use a combination of jazzy instruments, a noir atmosphere, and emotional chord progressions.
+TidalCycles is a domain-specific language for live coding patterns.